prismamedia/metrics/README.md

 ### Implement your own metric generator

-Your metrics are generated on demand by a class implementing
+Your metrics are generated on demand by a class implementing `PrismaMedia\Metrics\MetricGenerator` interface.

 The best practice is to create a distinct classes for distinct metric names.
-Each class can returns several values with distinct labels.
+Each class can return several values with distinct labels.

 In the following example, we expose a metric named `app_article_total` labelled with each `status`.
 In Prometheus (& Grafana), the values can be added